-- BAS.
-You will need to provide a business activity statement (BAS) or a letter from your accountant detailing your business activities.
+- Business activity statement (BAS).
+You will need to provide a BAS or a letter from your accountant detailing your business activities.

 - A contract.
 A signed fixed price Housing Industry Association/Master Builders Association building contract will be required.
 This will include project specifications and costs.

 - Council-approved building plans.
-These may not be required when you first apply for a loan but may need to be supplied before you can draw down from the loan.
+These may not be required when you first apply for a loan.
+However, you may need to supply these before you can draw down from the loan.

 - A copy of the builder's licence.
 The lender will need to be sure that you are using a licensed builder for the construction project.

 - Extra quotes.
-Quotes will need to be provided for any extra work not included in the building contract, for example driveway construction or landscape gardening
+Quotes will need to be provided for any extra work excluded in the building contract, for example, driveway construction or landscape gardening.

-Depending on where you live, you may also be able to access a stamp duty concession or grant for new home builders from your state or territory government.
+Depending on where you live, you may also access a stamp duty concession or grant for new home builders from your state or territory government.
 Contact the revenue office in your state or territory for more details.

-With the finance he needs, Tom is able to oversee the construction of his dream home within six months — he then moves in and starts paying off the principal and interest on his low doc construction loan.
+With the finance he needs, Tom is able to oversee the construction of his dream home within 6 months.
+He then moves in and starts paying off the principal and interest on his low doc construction loan.

 Traps to avoid with low doc construction loans

-Just as with any other mortgage product, there are a few key traps to be wary of when taking out a low doc construction loan, including:
+Just as with any other mortgage product, there are a few key traps to be wary of when taking out a low doc construction loan: